Nicolaus Copernicus: Mother's family

 Lucas Watzenrode the Elder, a wealthy merchant and in 1439–62 president of the judicial bench, was a decided opponent of the Teutonic Knights.
-In 1453 he was the delegate from Toruń at the Grudziądz (Graudenz) conference that planned the uprising against them.
-During the ensuing Thirteen Years' War, he actively supported the Prussian cities' war effort with substantial monetary subsidies (only part of which he later re-claimed), with political activity in Toruń and Danzig, and by personally fighting in battles at Łasin (Lessen) and Malbork (Marienburg).
+In 1453 he was the delegate from Thorn at the Graudenz (Grudziądz) conference that planned the uprising against them.
+During the ensuing Thirteen Years' War, he actively supported the Prussian cities' war effort with substantial monetary subsidies (only part of which he later re-claimed), with political activity in Thorn and Danzig, and by personally fighting in battles at Łasin (Lessen) and Marienburg (Malbork).
 He died in 1462.

 Lucas Watzenrode the Younger, the astronomer's maternal uncle and patron, was educated at the University of Kraków and at the universities of Cologne and Bologna.
 He was a bitter opponent of the Teutonic Order, (Note: "In 1512, Bishop Watzenrode died suddenly after attending King Sigismund's wedding feast in Kraków.
 Rumors abounded that the bishop had been poisoned by agents of his long-time foe, the Teutonic Knights.") and its Grand Master once referred to him as "the devil incarnate".
 (Note: "[Watzenrode] was also firm, and the Teutonic Knights, who remained a constant menace, did not like him at all; the Grand Master of the order once described him as 'the devil incarnate'.
 [Watzenrode] was the trusted friend and advisor of three [Polish] kings in succession: John Albert, Alexander (not to be confused with the poisoning pope), and Sigismund; and his influence greatly strengthened the ties between Warmia and Poland proper.")
 In 1489 Watzenrode was elected Bishop of Warmia (Ermeland, Ermland) against the preference of King Casimir IV, who had hoped to install his own son in that seat.
 As a result, Watzenrode quarreled with the king until Casimir IV's death three years later.
 Watzenrode was then able to form close relations with three successive Polish monarchs: John I Albert, Alexander Jagiellon, and Sigismund I the Old.
 He was a friend and key advisor to each ruler, and his influence greatly strengthened the ties between Warmia and Poland proper.
-Watzenrode came to be considered the most powerful man in Warmia, and his wealth, connections and influence allowed him to secure Copernicus's education and career as a canon at Frombork Cathedral.
+Watzenrode came to be considered the most powerful man in Warmia, and his wealth, connections and influence allowed him to secure Copernicus's education and career as a canon at Frauenburg Cathedral.
 (Note: "To obtain for his nephews [Nicolaus and Andreas] the necessary support [for their studies in Italy], the bishop [Lucas Watzenrode the Younger] procured their election as canons by the chapter of Frauenburg (1497–1498).")